danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 No blocking was allowed, for calling another service, reactive client had to be used.
 You can see the operator usage in above example as Helidon's APIs used reactive operators.

-With reactive paradigm our Java experience changed in to somewhat more manageable callback orchestration, our code started to resemble source code from the "Matrix" movie.
+With reactive paradigm our Java experience changed into a more manageable callback orchestration, our code started to resemble source code from the "Matrix" movie.

 <img src="../assets/virtual-threads/reactive-hell.png"/>

 Sadly, unlike in the movie, you won't start to see the meaning in the code if you stare at reactive operators long enough.
-Actually if you bump in to your own reactive code after few weeks, it's hard to figure out what is going on.
+Actually if you bump into your own reactive code after few weeks, it's hard to figure out what is going on.
 Reactive programming has a steep learning curve, it is very hard to maintain and debug.
 And if you need to use blocking code, you need to start a new thread and offload the blocking operation to it.